redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```

-In short, the Microprofile REST client will inspect this service interface and will create an implementation that matches the desired behavior specified by the Annotations below :
+The Microprofile REST client will inspect this service interface and will create an implementation that matches the desired behavior specified by the Annotations below :
 * Call the URL indicated by the @Path annotation
 * **@Produces** and **@Consumes**: It will consume and produce JSON
 * **@HeaderParam**: It will take an **authorization** parameter as a method argument and put it in the header of the request to the kieserver.